Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Why does C provide the `++` and `--` operators?
-Are they faster than other ways of incrementing and decrementing, or they are just more convenient? [p.
-61]
+Are they faster than other ways of incrementing and decrementing, or they are just more convenient?

 </div>
 <!-- END: div -->